 The Enforcement Officer performs site inspections, reviews permit related documents and is available for consultation by appointment.

-The following two forms can be printed, filled out, and submitted to Town Planner Bob Looker who will place the application on the IWC Agenda.
+Applications must be printed, filled out, and submitted to Town Planner Bob Looker who will place the application on the IWC Agenda.

 What are watercourses and wetlands?